 Our verdict

 The React Infinity Run Flyknit 3 from Nike is the brand's easy-day running shoe.
-With a generous cushion, it's comfortable to eat up lots of miles on the pavement.
+With a generous cushion, we found it comfortable to eat up lots of miles on the pavement.
 And if you're looking for a lockdown fit that will keep you stable from the first stride to last, this shoe won't disappoint.
-Overall, get the Nike React Infinity Run Flyknit 3 if you want a solid daily trainer that's perfect for newcomers and seasoned runners alike.
+Overall, we recommend getting the Nike React Infinity Run Flyknit 3 if you want a solid daily trainer that's perfect for newcomers and seasoned runners alike.

 Pros